nihzh/nihzh.github.io/docs/Liverpool/328-High Performance Computing.md

 ### Syncronisation constructs
-`#pragma omp single [data clauses]` has a implicit varrier at the end, is a *work-sharing construct*
+`#pragma omp single [data clauses]`
+Only a sinble thread will execute the block, has a implicit barrier at the end, is a *work-sharing construct*
 - connot be nested

 `#pragma omp atomic`: protect single variable